AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.2.md

 The Android SDK version used by Stingray has not changed.
 However, we have updated the required version for the platform tools and build tools.

-See ~{ Requirements for Android game development }~ and make sure that you have installed a version of the platform tools that is compatible with Stingray, and a version of the build tools that is compatible with the version of Android used on your device.
+See ~{ Get started on Android }~ and make sure that you have installed a version of the platform tools that is compatible with Stingray, and a version of the build tools that is compatible with the version of Android used on your device.

 ### Xbox One XDK version